NRException/PSRunAfterReboot/README.md

 Add-RebootJob -PSScriptBlock {Get-Childitem 'C:\'}
 ```

-Add a raw windows command to run at next reboot
+Add a raw windows command to run at next reboot (you can also target exe's etc)

 ```
 Add-RebootJob -Execute cmd.exe -Argument "/c"